Airplane Scatter – Documentation v2.4b

 Plugin goal: Automatically fetch live ADS-B aircraft positions and the full FM transmitter database for the area around the receiver, then continuously compute which aircraft are geometrically positioned to produce a scatter event between any known high-power transmitter and the receiver.
 Events are predicted up to several minutes in advance, displayed on an interactive map with a live countdown, and annotated with a quality score so the operator can tune to the right frequency at the right moment.

-System Requirements & Notice for Version 2.2: This plugin strictly requires FM-DX-Webserver version 1.4.0 or higher to function.
+System Requirements & Notice for Versions 2.2 and above: This plugin strictly requires FM-DX-Webserver version 1.4.0 or higher to function.
 It uses the dedicated local proxy backend (airplanescatter_server.js) which relies on the Node.js Plugin API introduced in FM-DX-Webserver v1.4.0.
-Version 2.2 adds optional integration of the fmscan.org userlist1.csv file which provides transmitter beam directions and supplementary RDS metadata (PI code, PS name, programme name, polarisation), enhancing both the scoring accuracy and the information displayed in the TX detail panel.
-It also fixes two bugs present in v2.1a: incorrect compass filtering for the E and NE sectors, and a WebSocket connection counter discrepancy caused by the plugin registering its own connections.
+The plugin also supports optional integration of the fmscan.org userlist1.csv file which provides transmitter beam directions and supplementary RDS metadata (PI code, PS name, programme name, polarisation), enhancing both the scoring accuracy and the information displayed in the TX detail panel.

 3 · Architecture – Data Sources and Components